-Clarke University accepts transfer credit provided the credit was earned at a two-year or four-year university or university accredited by any of the six regional accrediting bodies, the course is appropriate to a baccalaureate program, and the student earns a grade of C- or better.
-A student from a two-year associate degree program may transfer a maximum of 64 semester hours.
+A student from a two-year program who has not earned an associate degree, may transfer a maximum of 64 semester hours.
 Bachelor's degree program students may transfer a maximum of 90 semester hour.
 The grand total of all combined transfer credit is not to exceed 90 credit hours.
 The final 30 hours of credit must be taken in residence at Clarke University.
-Students must complete a minimum of 15 credit hours in the major at Clarke and fulfill all departmental requirements to be eligible for graduation.
+Students must complete a minimum of 15 credit hours in the major at Clarke and fulfill all programmatic requirements to be eligible for graduation.